Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 Influencing Factors

 Sun exposure.
-Cutaneous vitamin D3 synthesis depends on UVB intensity, which varies with latitude, season, time of day and area of skin exposed.
-At European latitudes, endogenous production is virtually nil from November to March.
+Skin production of vitamin D3 depends on UVB intensity, which varies with latitude, season, time of day, clothing and the area of skin exposed.

 Diet.
-Natural dietary sources remain limited: fatty fish (salmon, mackerel, sardine), egg yolk, cod liver, sun-dried shiitake mushrooms.
-Fortified foods (milk, cereals) contribute modestly to intake.
+Natural sources remain limited: fatty fish, egg yolk, cod liver and some UV-exposed mushrooms.
+Fortified foods can also contribute to intake.

 Age.
-The skin's ability to synthesise vitamin D decreases with age.
-A 70-year-old produces roughly four times less cutaneous vitamin D than a 20-year-old at identical exposure.
+The skin’s ability to produce vitamin D gradually decreases with age.

 In the Singular Formula

 Vitamin D is one of the markers most directly connected to the Singular formulation engine.
-Its level determines the calibration of vitamin D3 included in the formula.
+Its result adjusts the amount of vitamin D3 included in the formula.

 Scientific Studies